 Connecticut link: ct.gov/coronavirus

-Please be aware that you first need to be eligible to get an appointment.
-In Connecticut, you can check your town site regularly for eligibility requirements and updates, additional details on vaccinations and general health activities and news.
-They are collaborating with State and Federal public health departments, hospitals, clinics, and a range of community sites and providers.
-They have a good amount of information.
+You can check your town site regularly for Covid/Delta updates, details on vaccination availability and general health activities and news.
+They are collaborating with State and Federal public health departments, hospitals, clinics, a range of community sites and providers and have a good amount of information.

 FOR YOUR READING PLEASURE